-- Pre-1987 contributions: Post-tax contributions to your Annuity Savings Account (ASA) that were made prior to Dec.
+- Pre-1987 contributions: Post-tax contributions to your Defined Contribution (DC) account that were made prior to Dec.
 31, 1986 are 100 percent non-taxable.
-A special private letter ruling by the IRS allows you to receive the post-tax contributions made to your ASA as of Dec.
+A special private letter ruling by the IRS allows you to receive the post-tax contributions made to your DC as of Dec.
 31, 1986.

-- Pre-tax contributions: The entire amount of your ASA that has not had taxes withheld is taxable.
+- Pre-tax contributions: The entire amount of your DC that has not had taxes withheld is taxable.

 - Post-tax contributions: You may recover your 3 percent mandatory post-tax contributions, made after Dec.
 31, 1986, with your monthly pension benefit.
 A portion of your post 1986 contribution may be recovered in a lump sum while the remainder must be recovered along with your pension.
 Your account balance and other factors determine if you can recover a portion of your post-tax dollars in a lump sum.
 The remainder of your post 1986 tax basis must be recovered over a set number of monthly payments.
 The IRS determines the rate of recovery.
 A part of each monthly payment is non-taxable as long as the tax basis remains.